jondavid-black/food/docs/_posts/2020-12-26-sweet_potato_casserole.md

 hidden: false
 ---

 This has become another regular at our family gatherings.
 I count on this dish to compliment the savory dishes I usually prepare.
-Fair warning…this is sweet, possibly considered a vegetable dish but is dangerously close to being dessert.
+Fair warning...this is sweet, possibly considered a vegetable dish but is dangerously close to being dessert.
 That said, it really goes well with a Thanksgiving feast.
 Everyone is always happy to see this one coming out of the oven as the turkey is resting.

 ## Ingredients

 - Sweet Potatoes
     - 3 cups mashed sweet potatoes
-    - ¾ stick butter, melted
+    - 3/4 stick butter, melted
     - 1 cup evaporated milk
-    - 1 ½ cup white sugar
+    - 1 1/2 cup white sugar
     - 2 eggs
-    - ½ tsp cinnamon
+    - 1/2 tsp cinnamon
     - 1 tsp vanilla
 -  Topping
-    - 1 ½ cup walnuts, chopped
+    - 1 1/2 cup walnuts, chopped
     - 1 cup brown sugar
-    - ¾ stick butter, melted
+    - 3/4 stick butter, melted

 ## Instructions
 1. Mix all the sweet potato ingredients together.
 Place in casserole dish and bake at 425 degrees for 15 minutes or until heated through.